Marcus Junius Nipsus

-Marcus Junius Nipsus (or Nypsus) was a second-century Roman gromatic writer, whose also dealt with various mathematical questions.
+Marcus Junius Nipsus (or Nypsus) was a second-century Roman gromatic writer, who also dealt with various mathematical questions.
 His surviving writings are preserved in the Corpus Agrimensorum Romanorum, a compilation of Latin works on land surveying made in the 4th or 5th centuries AD.

 Name and transmission

 A work in the Corpus Agrimensorum Romanorum is introduced with the words incipit Marci Iuni Nipsi liber II feliciter ("Here begins Marcus Junius Nipsus' second book, well").
 Unfortunately, almost nothing is known about this individual.
 In his work, he gives no information on himself and no other references to him have survived.
 The text often addresses the reader directly, e.g. cum in agro assignato veneris ("when you come to an assigned piece of land", Nipsius La 286.12) which suggests that it was intended as a practical handbook and it is generally agreed that it was written in the 2nd century AD.

 The work is only transmitted in a fragmentary state.
 Scholars differ on exactly which texts should be ascribed to Nipsius.
 Some ascribe texts attributed to him to another gromatic writer, Agennius Urbicus, instead, others ascribe additional texts to Nipsius.
 In general, the opinion of Karl lachmann is accepted, which attributes the following three texts to him: